MicrosoftDocs/msteams-docs/msteams-platform/concepts/task-modules/task-modules-tabs.md

 ## Invoking a task module from a tab

-To invoke a task module from a tab, use `microsoftTeams.tasks.startTask()` from the tab, passing a [`TaskInfo` object](~\concepts\task-modules\task-modules-overview#the-taskinfo-object) and an optional `submitHandler` callback function.
+To invoke a task module from a tab, use `microsoftTeams.tasks.startTask()` from the tab, passing a [TaskInfo object](~\concepts\task-modules\task-modules-overview#the-taskinfo-object) and an optional `submitHandler` callback function.
 As described earlier, there are two cases to consider:

 1. The value of `TaskInfo.url` is set to a URL.
 The task module window appears and `TaskModule.url` is loaded as an `<iframe>` inside it.
 JavaScript on that page should call `microsoftTeams.initialize()`.
-If there is a `submitHandler` function on the page and there is an error when invoking `microsoftTeams.tasks.startTask()`, then `submitHandler` is invoked with `err` set to the error string indicating the error as described below $TODO.
+If there is a `submitHandler` function on the page and there is an error when invoking `microsoftTeams.tasks.startTask()`, then `submitHandler` is invoked with `err` set to the error string indicating the error as described [below]((#task-module-invocation-errors)).
 1. The value of `taskInfo.card` is the [JSON for an Adaptive Card](~\concepts\task-modules\task-modules-overview#adaptive-card-or-adaptive-card-bot-card-attachment).
 In this case there's obviously not any JavaScript `submitHandler` function to call when the user closes or presses a button on the Adaptive Card; the only way to receive what the user entered is by passing the result to a bot.
 In other words, to use Adaptive Cards from a tab, your app must include a bot if you want to get any information back from the user.

 ## Example: invoking a task module